 30 Minute Digital Minimalism Challenge

-In Cal Newport’s book, “Digital Minimalism: Choosing a Focused Life in a Noisy World”, he recommends a 30 day break from certain technologies.
-If you’re really motivated enough to do it that’s great, but it’s possible that can be too much for some people to do.
+In Cal Newport’s book, “Digital Minimalism: Choosing a Focused Life in a Noisy World”, he recommends a 30-day break from certain technologies.
+If you’re really motivated enough to do it that’s great, but it’s possible that it can be too much for some people to do.

 What I’ve found most profound as I followed the news less is that the world just keeps going on whether I’m watching it or not.
-So it doesn’t need my attention as much as I need my attention in making my life happy and meaningful.
+So it doesn’t need my attention as much as I need my attention to be on making my life happy and meaningful.

 Beginning to think for yourself again